 Keep in mind, however, that if you don't already have a 20-volt battery in your garage, the battery and charger for this road air compressor are sold separately.

 There is a digital pressure gauge readout for accurate tire pressure readings.
 The Ryobi weighs less than four pounds and comes in at a compact 17.90 by 7.7 by 3.4 inches.
-It is also a pistol grip and does not have an automatic shut off.
+It is also a pistol grip and does not have an automatic tire pressure shut off.
 However, the inflator here is bundled with a lithium-ion 1.5-Ah battery and charger.

-This small 12V DC air compressor is not as quick as the other portable inflator options on this list, taking five minutes to fill up a 195/55R15 tire, and it can only operate for 10 minutes before needing a break to cool down, but it should still get the job done with minimal fuss.
+This small 12-volt DC air compressor is not as quick as the other portable inflator options on this list, taking five minutes to fill up a 195/55R15 tire, and it can only operate for 10 minutes before needing a break to cool down, but it should still get the job done with minimal fuss.
 Based off of nearly 3,000 reviews, it scores a strong 4.4 stars out of 5.

-The bummer about all the above air compressors is that they just don't have the power to fill a larger SUV tire, truck tire or one that runs on a high pressure like a RV tire or trailer tire.
+The bummer about all the above air compressors is that they just don't have the power to fill a larger SUV tire, truck tire or one that runs on a high pressure like a RV tires or trailer tire.
 That's where the ARB Twin Motor Portable Air Compressor comes in.

 This tire pump connects directly to the battery for maximum power and a 1-hour duty cycle before overheating.
 The power cord is long enough that you can set the unit on the ground, even when connected to a Jeep with 37-inch tires and 19-foot air hose.

-However, this unit is heavy, about 33 pounds, and rather large.
+However, this compressed air unit is heavy, about 33 pounds, and rather large.
 The carrying case measures 19.5 by 14.5 by 7.75 inches.
 It's also spendy.
 Still, it should never let you down whether you're in the garage or on the trail scoring an impressive 4.7 out of 5 across hundreds of owner reviews.

-Comparison of best portable tire inflators in 2021
+Comparison of the best portable tire inflators

 |Best portable tire inflator overall||EPAuto portable air compressor and tire inflator||13.5x8.1x5.6||2.5||9||70||$33||Auto shut off, screw-on chuck|

-|Best portable tire inflator overall runner-up||Viair 88P Portable Air Compressor||6.75x6.25x10.75||12||9||120||$70||High air flow, able to fill larger tire|
+|Best portable tire inflator overall runner-up||Viair 88P Portable Air Compressor||6.75x6.25x10.75||12||9||120||$89||High air flow, able to fill larger tire|

-|Best cordless 20V portable tire inflator||Black and Decker Max Cordless Tire Inflator||11.6x7.6x8.7||3||10||160||$68||Runs off battery, 12-volt or 120 AC power, can be used to deflate items as well|
+|Best cordless 20V portable tire inflator||Black & Decker Max Cordless Tire Inflator||11.6x7.6x8.7||3||10||160||$67||Runs off battery, 12V or 120V AC power, can be used to deflate items as well|

-|Best cordless 18V portable tire inflator||Ryobi P737 Cordless Power Inflator||10.25x8.5x6.5||1.7||n/a||150||$69||Small, comes with a battery and charger|
+|Best cordless 18V portable tire inflator||Ryobi P737 Cordless Power Inflator||10.25x8.5x6.5||1.7||n/a||150||$80||Small, comes with a battery and charger|

-|Best value portable tire inflator||HAUSBELL Portable air Compressor||8x3.5x6.2||1.9||9.8||150||$26||Compact size, long power cord, low price|
+|Best value portable tire inflator||Hausbell Portable air Compressor||8x3.5x6.2||1.9||9.8||150||$22||Compact size, long power cord, low price|

 |Best heavy-duty portable tire inflator||ARB Twin Motor Portable Air Compressor||19.5x14.5x7.75||19||8||150||$962||Runs for an hour without overheating, can be used for air tools and extra large tires|

 Why should you buy a portable tire inflator?